Crowns (CWS) Tops One Day Trading Volume of $1.39 Million

-Crowns (CURRENCY:CWS) traded flat against the US dollar during the 24 hour period ending at 20:00 PM ET on March 5th.
-In the last seven days, Crowns has traded flat against the US dollar.
-Crowns has a market cap of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
-One Crowns coin can now be purchased for about $5.82 or 0.00012228 BTC on major cryptocurrency exchanges.
+Crowns (CURRENCY:CWS) traded flat against the dollar during the twenty-four hour period ending at 13:00 PM E.T. on March 10th.
+One Crowns coin can currently be bought for approximately $5.82 or 0.00012228 BTC on popular exchanges.
+Over the last seven days, Crowns has traded flat against the dollar.
+Crowns has a market capitalization of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.